2i2c-org/docs/admin/environment/update-community-image.md

 ## Publish your new image

-1. When you are ready to push the repository to quay.io, merge the pull request to *main* on GitHub by clicking *Confirm merge*.
+1. When you are ready to push the repository to quay.io, merge the pull request to *main* on GitHub by clicking {gui}`Confirm merge`.
 The build process can take a few minutes.

    ```{note}
    The `git-commit-hash` is useful for matching the image to the changes associated with the corresponding commit in your GitHub repository's history.